 Of course I have to start this list with my absolute favourite yoga teacher!
 Erin Motz is personable, authentic and her teaching style makes her my winner, hands down.

 Erin Motz’s videos are typically between 10 and 20 minutes long.
 For me this is ideal when I’m lacking the energy or motivation to face a longer session and, since I find her videos instantly engaging, I invariably continue with ‘just one more’… and perhaps ‘just one more’ again…

-There are videos for all levels, often including modifications to make them as inclusive as possible, and Erin Motz has also produced 4-week, 10-day and 7-day yoga challenges to inspire you.
+There are free online yoga classes for all levels, often including modifications to make them as inclusive as possible, and Erin Motz has also produced 4-week, 10-day and 7-day yoga challenges to inspire you.

-Juliana and Mark are a husband-and-wife team who are traveling the world and producing yoga videos in breathtaking locations.
+Juliana and Mark are a husband-and-wife team who are traveling the world and producing free online yoga classes in breathtaking locations.

 Juliana was an Olympic level gymnast and professional athlete… and it shows!
 Her ability on the yoga mat is truly inspiring but don’t let that put you off if you are just starting out; there are sessions to suit all abilities and goals, along with some great meditation videos too.
 Mark’s artistic creation combined with the tropical backdrops make the videos truly stunning.